- Active Shooter Policy

 - Channel 13 WHO

 For your convenience, several news stations offer an email weather notification service.
 As a subscriber to these free services, you will receive automatic notices whenever weather developments occur in your area.
 To review the benefits of these services and to subscribe, click on one of the following: WHO Weather; KCCI Weather.
-Below is a list of other helpful web sites with information about severe weather, lightning, thunderstorms, hail, high winds and driving safety: National Weather Service; Iowa Department of Transportation; State of Iowa Weather.
+Below is a list of other helpful web sites with information about severe weather, lightning, thunderstorms, hail, high winds and driving safety: National Weather Service; Iowa Department of Transportation.
 If the storm increases in intensity, listen to your radio (portable transistor is best).
 The Weather Service will report if this area is under a severe thunderstorm or tornado watch.
 A watch means that conditions exist that a severe storm or tornado are possible.
 A warning means that a severe storm or tornado has been sighted.
 If a warning is issued for Grinnell and Poweshiek County, seek appropriate shelter as noted below.
 If a tornado is sighted in the area, warning sirens will sound.
 The sirens will make a long, continuous, loud sound.
 When you hear it during a storm, do not hesitate.
 Take shelter immediately.
 (Note: The sirens are tested at 9:00 a.m. each Thursday).

 DURING A TORNADO WARNING

 - Go to the lowest floor of any building you are in, such as a basement or dormitory pit.
 Go to interior spaces or rooms that face east, preferably north and East.
 (Rooms facing north and east are usually safer than those that face south and west.)

 - Get into a room or area without windows.
 If this is not possible, stay away from the windows or exterior walls.
 Get behind/under a heavy piece of furniture or object to protect against flying debris.

 - Avoid corridors, particularly those facing west or south.
 If you have to take shelter in one try to stay away from the glass areas.